Out-Law Guide | 25 Jun 2021 | 2:56 pm | 2 min. read

 HMRC's charity volunteers guidance states that training is not a 'benefit in kind' if:

 However, training outside of this scope may well be considered a benefit in kind for NMW purposes.

 It is important to know if, based on the reality of the relationship, the individual is a 'worker' and therefore entitled to the NMW.
-The consequences of non-payment of the NMW can be serious -the employer could be required to pay six years backdated pay and could face criminal charges if found to have wilfully neglected to pay the NMW.
+The consequences of non-payment of the NMW can be serious: the employer could be required to pay six years backdated pay and could face criminal charges if found to have wilfully neglected to pay the NMW.
 They could also be 'named and shamed' as part of the NMW Naming Scheme.

 To help with social mobility issues, the UK government now encourages employers to pay interns the NMW rate, regardless of whether they would qualify as a 'worker' for the purposes of the NMW.
 The Social Mobility Commission has lots of useful resources and ideas for employers and others.
 Steps are being taken to target the abuse of internships and non-payment of the NMW

 Genuine volunteers who are not 'in employment' for the purposes of equality legislation will not be protected from discrimination and will therefore not be able to bring discrimination claims against the organisation they are volunteering for.
 However, again this is determined by their employment status, which in turn is based on the reality of the relationship.